 - risk scale and supporting text: this shows the assessor an increasing scale of risk from low risk (risk score 1), to high risk (risk score 5).
 The text reminds the assessor of key examples of evidence that justify and validate the chosen risk rating

-The evidence criteria shown in the tables which may also be an example of non-compliance with MOT scheme requirements are identified with a (X).
+The evidence criteria shown in the tables which may also be an example of non-compliance with MOT service requirements are identified with a (X).

 The Guide to MOT Risk Reduction provides additional guidance and contains documents to assist the AE to implement systems that may reduce the VTS risk score.

 These documents will usually require tailoring to suit individual business needs and to include business contact details.
 They are not mandatory and may be used to supplement any existing systems that the AE may be operating.

 The Site Assessment Report (SAR) is used to prepare for the site visit and to record the answers given and evidence provided by staff during the site visit.

 A copy of this form should be left with the AE’s representative at the end of the visit with the green copy retained on the VTS file at the local DVSA Area Office.